devstaff-crete/DevStaff-Heraklion/jobs/README.md

 ## Perl/PHP developer @ Pancreta Bank

-Pancretan Co-op Bank wishes to hire a full time developer to be responsible for building and maintaining Perl and PHP scripts and applications.
+Pancreta Co-op Bank wishes to hire a full time developer to be responsible for building and maintaining Perl and PHP scripts and applications.

 ### Responsibilities